2018-2019 ACC Basketball Preview

 Last season, Virginia won their third ACC regular season title in five years – and followed that by becoming the first 1 seed to lose to a 16 seed in the history of the NCAA Tournament.
 The challenge of recovering from that humiliation will be taken on by the same group of players, minus two senior leaders and without the addition of any newcomers likely to contribute immediately.

 With Hall’s departure, even more pressure to create offense will be placed in the hands of the junior backcourt of Kyle Guy (14.1 ppg., 39.2% 3pt.) and Ty Jerome (10.6 ppg., 3.9 apg., 37.9% 3pt.).
 There is every reason to believe the pair can do more; both can create off the dribble and find teammates as well as create their own shot, and both are excellent shooters.
 The pair improved significantly as sophomores, with Guy being named first team All-ACC and Jerome being named to the third team.
-Their supporting cast will change significantly, however, as there will be no other traditional guards to turn to off the bench.
-The pair will, however, receive significantly more help from redshirt sophomore De’Andre Hunter, the team’s best NBA prospect and a likely first round pick in next year’s draft.
+Bennett is particularly high on 5-9, 155 pound freshman Kihei Clark as an on the ball defender; he could allow UVA to continue to keep two point guards on the floor at all times.
+Guy and Jerome should receive significantly more help from redshirt sophomore De’Andre Hunter, the team’s best NBA prospect and a likely first round pick in next year’s draft.
 Hunter was heating up at the end of the year, and averaged 12.1 points and 4.9 rebounds while shooting 60% from 3 over his last 8 games prior to his wrist injury.
 His long arms and athleticism should make him the team’s best perimeter defender after Hall’s departure, and he could also emerge as the teams leading scorer with his rapidly developing game both inside and outside the arc.
-The remainder of the perimeter minutes should go to 6-4 redshirt sophomore Marco Anthony and 6-7 redshirt freshman Francesco Badocchi, both of whom are long and athletic and should be excellent fits in Bennett’s pack line defense.
-Anthony played well in very limited opportunities last season and should at least be able to hit an open 3, while Badocchi will be more of an unknown at that end.
+The remainder of the perimeter minutes should go to 6-4 redshirt sophomore Marco Anthony, who played well in very limited opportunities last season and should be able to hit an open 3 and contribute defensively with his length and athleticism.

-Virginia will also expect more of the scoring load to be filled by 6-9 Mamadi Diakite, who started to emerge as a capable and entertaining post scorer as a sophomore.
+Virginia was gifted a potential starter when the NCAA granted Braxton Key, a 6-8 former All-SEC Freshman Team member at Alabama, immediate eligibility.
+Key struggled with a knee injury as a sophomore and hasn't shot well from the perimeter to this point, but he should benefit from a more organized approach at the offensive end.
+His arrival will give Bennett the opportunity to play lineups with four or even five players with perimeter skills at times.
+The Cavaliers can also look for more points from 6-9 Mamadi Diakite, who started to emerge as a capable and entertaining post scorer as a sophomore.
 Diakite’s contributions should also increase both on the boards and in protecting the rim as he continues to add strength.
-De’Andre Hunter should also see minutes at power forward, allowing Bennett to spread the floor with a more dangerous offensive lineup for stretches.
 6-11 senior Jack Salt returns to anchor the defense and help closeout defensive possessions, although his contributions beyond that will remain limited.
-The most interesting member of the frontcourt rotation could again be 6-11 redshirt sophomore Jay Huff, who was unable to crack the rotation a year ago (evidently for defensive reasons) despite his unique athleticism, shot blocking ability, and perimeter shooting.
-He should split time with Salt at center, but if he isn’t going to be a part of the rotation as a sophomore he should probably go elsewhere sooner rather than later; he would be a major contributor for most programs.
-If he is able to contribute, Virginia becomes a much more dangerous team at the offensive end of the floor.
+The most interesting member of the frontcourt rotation could again be 6-11 redshirt sophomore Jay Huff, who was unable to gain playing time a year ago (evidently for defensive reasons) despite his unique athleticism, shot blocking ability, and perimeter shooting.
+He should split time with Salt (and possibly Diakite) at center, but if he isn’t going to be a part of the rotation as a sophomore he should probably go elsewhere sooner rather than later; he would be a major contributor for most programs.
+If he is able to gain playing time, Virginia becomes a much more dangerous team at the offensive end of the floor.

-Last year’s Cavaliers were highly efficient (5th in assist to turnover ratio and 41st in 3pt.%) and featured three point guards in the starting lineup with a fourth coming off the bench, while this year’s team will only have one on the floor at times when one of the starting guards sits; offensive efficiency is going to drop.
+Last year’s Cavaliers were highly efficient (5th in assist to turnover ratio and 41st in 3pt.%) and featured three point guards in the starting lineup with a fourth coming off the bench; without someone with a similar skillset available to fill Hall's role, offensive efficiency is going to drop.
 The team also lost its two best defenders (Hall and Wilkins), but those minutes will go to players that are also excellent fits into the defensive scheme, so they should continue to dominate at that end (they were 3rd in fg% defense and 10th in 3pt.% defense a year ago), at least against non-conference competition.
 However, what will almost certainly effect the team’s defensive dominance in the ACC will be the arrival of a second coach teaching the pack line defense in Chris Mack.
 UVA should still feature a stronger version with Louisville’s players all being new to the system (and Mack’s team’s haven’t been as successful at that end, in part due to their wish to push the ball more offensively), but with teams now facing the system 2 to 6 times a year instead of 1 to 3 they are eventually going to become more comfortable against it.
 This is a crucial year for the Virginia program; if they double down on last year’s humiliating loss in the NCAA Tournament, it could shake people’s faith in Bennett’s ability to eventually win in March, which would in turn hurt recruiting.
 A Sweet 16 appearance seems like a must for UVA to continue to compete at the top of the ACC.
 They certainly have the talent to do that, but another failure in March remains a very real possibility.
 Nothing hurts offensive flow more than placing artificial restrictions on the offense, and that is exactly what Bennett does; despite having superior talent, the team was never able to establish any kind of rhythm at that end against UMBC, and the results were historic in the worst possible way.
 If some of those restrictions are removed, then UVA could eventually contend for a National Title; if not, the team could regress and fall back to the middle of the pack in the ACC over the next few years.

 Duke Blue Devils